azoth-lang/azoth.language.reference/src/generics.md

 By default, a generic type parameter does not allow `move` types.

-## Allowing Move Types
+## Allowing Drop Types

-A constraint like `where T: move` would imply that `T` *must* be a move type.
-Instead, the keyword is placed before the type name (e.g. `where move T`).
-This indicates that the type variable has the `move` limitations applied to it.
+A constraint like `where T: drop` would imply that `T` *must* be a drop type.
+Instead, the keyword is placed before the type name (e.g. `where drop T`).
+This indicates that the type variable has the `drop` limitations applied to it.
 Since it has those limitations enforced, it can then accept types that require those limitations.
 However, it does not require that the type be that.

 ## Constraints